 Versatility, passion and innovation are the hallmarks of American conductor Janna Hymes.
 Renowned for her inspiring performances, musical depth and energetic presence both on and off the podium, she has developed a reputation as an exciting, detailed communicator.
-Praised by the press as “an architect, a builder in sound, a conductor with an overall view who never misses details”, Ms. Hymes begins her tenure as music director for Indiana’s Carmel Symphony Orchestra (CSO) this fall.
-Music Director of the Williamsburg Symphony Orchestra (WSO) since 2004, Ms. Hymes’s contract was unanimously extended through the 2018-19 season in May 2016, ensuring that she remains at the helm through the orchestra’s 35th anniversary.
+Praised by the press as “an architect, a builder in sound, a conductor with an overall view who never misses details”, Ms. Hymes is Artistic Director of Indiana’s Carmel Symphony Orchestra (CSO) since 2017.
 A popular guest conductor, Hymes continues to expand her relationships with orchestras nationwide.

 Born in New York City, Janna Hymes is a Fulbright scholar, recipient of a 1999 Geraldine C. and Emory M. Ford Foundation Grant, and a prizewinner of the 1998 International Conducting Competition in Besancon, France.
 She studied under such prominent conductors as Leonard Bernstein, Gustav Meier, Otto Werner-Mueller and Gunther Schuller, and holds degrees from the University of Wisconsin-Madison and the College-Conservatory of Music of the University of Cincinnati.
 She also studied at the Tanglewood Music Center, Aspen Music Festival, the Festival at Sandpoint (ID), and the Conductor’s Guild Institute.